About This Activity

 Once at Taksim Square, hail a taxi and ask the driver to take you to Pierre Loti Tepesi.

 Pierre Loti is one of the best places to visit in Istanbul.
 Located in Eyüp, one of the most eye-catching districts of Istanbul, the hill is named after a French writer, Julien Viaud.
 The writer settled in Istanbul in 1876 and used to come to a coffee house and write his novels there.
 Later, he changed his name, and this hill then began to be called after him.
 This place will fascinate you with its romantic and unique atmosphere.
 In addition to the scenery, there are restaurants where you can find delicious dishes.
 If you wish, you can drink your coffee and smoke your hookah after the meal while watching the view.
 Pierre Loti is one of the most captivating tourist attractions in Istanbul.
 It is also one of the best places to visit if you want to see a fabulous Golden Horn view and historical places from a high hill looking over the city.
-You can also get details on the Istanbul travel itinerary that the Istanbul Tourist Pass website offers you so to learn more about other attractions around Pierre Loti.
+You can also get details on the Istanbul travel itinerary that the Istanbul Tourist Pass® website offers you to learn more about other attractions around Pierre Loti.

 Pierre Loti, which is one of the hills of Istanbul with a fascinating view of the Golden Horn, dates back to the 18th century.
-This hill is one of the must-see tourist attractions as it is also one of the best places to visit in Istanbul.
-You can benefit from the Istanbul travel itinerary, therefore, you can learn the history of this beautiful and pastoral place amid a buzzing city.
-Also, you can check the Istanbul Tourist Pass website to discover other popular tourist attractions in İstanbul.
+This hill is one of the must-see tourist attractions, as it is also one of the best places to visit in Istanbul.
+You can benefit from the Istanbul travel itinerary; therefore, you can learn the history of this beautiful and pastoral place amid a buzzing city.
+Also, you can check the Istanbul Tourist Pass website to discover other popular tourist attractions in Istanbul.

 Louis Marie Julien Viaud, a.k.a.
 Pierre Loti, born in Rochefort, France, was a naval officer and a well-known writer.
 He lived in Eyüp when he was in Istanbul and had always described himself as a Turcophile.
 A Turcophile is someone who loves Turks even though he/she is not of Turkish origin.